Text Shaping in CVE-Agent-Bench — 19 vulnerabilities tested

 - Null pointer dereferences when expected font table structures are missing or malformed

-harfbuzz vulnerabilities test an agent's ability to understand complex memory safety issues in font parsing code.
+Text shaping vulnerabilities test an agent's ability to understand complex memory safety issues in font parsing code.
 The project has intricate data structures for font tables, glyph outlines, and shaping algorithms.
 Bugs often require domain-specific knowledge about OpenType font specification and careful handling of variable-length binary data.
 Agents must balance defensive programming with performance constraints in a widely-used library.

 The 19 samples in the benchmark represent the types of issues that lead to remote code execution when processing untrusted font files.
 A single malformed font embedded in a web page, PDF, or email attachment can trigger memory corruption.

-Agent performance on harfbuzz
+Agent performance on text shaping

 Per-project performance data is not yet published.
-The full benchmark results aggregate performance across all projects.
+The full benchmark results aggregate performance across all codebases.
 You can review how individual agents performed overall at the full results page, where you can sort by pass rate, cost, and other metrics.
 The methodology behind agent evaluation is documented in the benchmark methodology guide.

-Related projects
+Related codebases

 Explore more